Keshabh/Python-tkinter-projects/README.md

 # Python-tkinter-projects
-This contains all GUI(python tkinter library) based projects
+This contains all GUI(python tkinter library) based work.